miko3k/spanish-verbs/README.md

 ## the JSON

-[See yourself](https://github.com/miko3k/verbos/blob/master/verbs/compartir.json), the format is self-explanatory.
+[See yourself](verbs/compartir.json), the format is self-explanatory.

 ## The npm package

-First step is to grab the package
+First install the package
 ```
 npm i verbos
 ```

-Second step involves usign the pacakge
+Using the package is quite straightforward
 ```
+// you can import individual words
-import { Verbo, verbos, compartir } from "verbos";
+import { compartir } from "verbos";

-// get list
+console.log(compartir.infinitivo)

+// There's also a function which returns the list of all words
+// orderd by importance
+import { verbos } from "verbos";

 console.log(verbos())

-// get one verb
-console.log(compartir.infinitivo)
 ```

-The list will be ordered by [importance](https://en.wiktionary.org/w/index.php?title=User:Matthias_Buchmeier).
+The list will be ordered by [importance](https://en.wiktionary.org/w/index.php?title=User:Matthias_Buchmeier#Spanish_frequency_list).
 The package also includes proper typing for Typescript.
-Note that all javascript for the package is generated from the JSON files as well.
+Note that all javascript for the package is generated from the JSON files.
+They are also bundled in the package should you need them.